hipe/tmx/doc_test/doc/issues/006-understanding-infer-business-module-name-loadlessly.md

 ## now

-..with our superior rewrite of [#sy-007], and our newfound confidence in it because it remarkably worked on 33 files in our manifest list on the first try, we in fact feel that it is simpler to use this hack than to autoload the node.
+..with our superior rewrite of [#sy-034] hack-guess module tree and our newfound confidence in it because it remarkably worked on 33 files in our manifest list on the first try, we in fact feel that it is simpler to use this hack than to autoload the node.